How to Find an Adoptive Family in Nevada

 Fully committed to adoption.
 For many families who want to adopt a baby in Nevada, this decision has actually been a journey.
 Many times, prospective adoptive families have undergone painful struggles with infertility and coming to terms with not being able to have biological children of their own.
 It’s important to us to make sure they are fully committed and excited to have a child through adoption before they begin working with American Adoptions.
 We’ll never show you a family who isn’t ready to love your child more than anything in the world.

 Excited to get to know you.
 It’s been shown that openness in adoption benefits everyone involved — the birth parents, the adoptive parents and the child.
-An open adoption means that the birth family and adoptive family share some degree of communication, whether that occurs through emails, texts, phone calls or in-person visits.
+Open adoption means that the birth family and adoptive family share some degree of communication, whether that occurs through emails, texts, phone calls or in-person visits.
 This way, you’ll be able to feel assured that your child is doing well, and your child will have the opportunity to get to know you and understand your adoption decision.

 Once you’ve developed a picture of what you’re looking for in families wanting to adopt, your adoption specialist will begin showing you profiles of prospective adoptive families in Nevada and across the country.
 You’ll get to review two forms of adoption profiles with American Adoptions: